 - Roku Ultra LT ($79.99): Internet connectivity via wireless or Ethernet connection, expandable storage, Enhanced Voice remote with private listening, HDMI cable isn’t included

-- Roku Streambar ($99.00) and Roku Smart Soundbar ($240.91): Both are soundbars with a built-in Roku player, Dolby Audio, optical connection and cable, Bluetooth, a USB for local playback and the Voice remote with TV controls (the Streambar is a newer, more compact version)
+- Roku Streambar ($99.99) and Roku Smart Soundbar (Price not available): Both are soundbars with a built-in Roku player, Dolby Audio, optical connection and cable, Bluetooth, a USB for local playback and the Voice remote with TV controls (the Streambar is a newer, more compact version)

 - Firestick with Alexa Voice Remote (Price not available): Same as Lite version but includes TV controls on the remote

-- Fire TV Cube ($119.99): 4K, HDR, Dolby Vision and Dolby Atmos, built-in speaker for using Alexa when TV is off, Ethernet connection
+- Fire TV Cube (Price not available): 4K, HDR, Dolby Vision and Dolby Atmos, built-in speaker for using Alexa when TV is off, Ethernet connection

 At a glance, you can see that choosing an Amazon Fire TV Stick is much less hassle than a Roku.
-Roku has far more options than Firestick, which is great for you to find the right fit, but a headache with so much to compare.
+Roku has far more options than Firestick (take a look at our Firestick comparison), which is great for you to find the right fit, but a headache with so much to compare.
 If this round was based on options alone, Roku would win hands down.
 However, we’re looking at the price, too.

 Both entry-level devices are about the same, but if we look at the first 4K option for each, the Firestick costs a fair bit more.
 With that in mind, as well as what’s included with further options, we have to give Roku’s pricing the point in this round.